6 Tips For An Eco-Friendly Christmas

 "Did you know 125,000 tonnes of plastic packaging will be thrown out, rather than recycled?" – Wayst

 Here are 6 easy tips and swaps that can help you make your Christmas a little greener this year 🎅🏻:

 Swap plastic tape for paper tape – during the festive period, countries like the UK use roughly 6+ million rolls of sellotape, more than enough to go to the moon and back!
 Why not try swapping your plastic tape for some paper tape?
 We love this paper tape by Life Unplastic.

 Opt for experience gifts – every year, Brits spend a combined total of around £700 million on unwanted presents, and guess where those end up?
 If it's not the back of your cupboard, it's the bin.
 Try gifting your friends and family with experiences, and if they don't end up using them at least it won't end up being thrown away!
-We love Groupon for gifting 2 or 3 course meals, or why not try gifting our virtual Christmas coffee workshop?
+We love Groupon for gifting 2 or 3 course meals, or why not try gifting our virtual workshops or digital gift cards?

 Switch to eco-friendly Christmas crackers - for many people, Christmas celebrations wouldn't be complete without traditional Christmas crackers.
 However, those bits of plastic that often appear in most crackers often end up being thrown away, ending up as unnecessary plastic pollution.
 Try switching to a plastic-free alternative - we love the selection at Nancy & Betty!

 Use up all your leftover food - approximately 7 million tonnes of food is wasted during Christmas each year.
 2 million turkeys, 5 million Christmas puddings, and 74 million mince pie get disposed while still edible.
 Why not try out some of Jamie Oliver's leftover recipes, or download Olio, an app that allows you to connect with your neighbours to share food and other things.